wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

+   Anchors will become less necessary as DNSSEC-related domain administration becomes more resilient.

+2. Definition of a Negative Trust Anchor

-   inverse of this is a Negative Trust Anchor, which creates a stopping point for a caching resolver to end validation of the authentication chain.
+   Trust Anchors are defined in [RFC5914].
+A trust anchor should be used by a validating caching resolver as a starting point for building the authentication chain for a signed DNS response.
+The inverse of this is a Negative Trust Anchor, which creates a stopping point for a caching resolver to end validation of the authentication chain.
 This Negative Trust Anchor can potentially be placed at any